List of HBO international channels: International SVOD services

 In 2005, the HBO Mobile wireless service launched via Vodafone in the United Kingdom, Ireland, Belgium, the Netherlands, Germany, Austria, Switzerland, Italy, Spain and South Africa, and via SK Telecom in Korea in 2006.
 In 2006, HBO's subscription video-on-demand service HBO On Demand launched in Israel on HOT, marking the first standalone HBO service to be offered outside the United States.
 The service launched in the United Kingdom in 2007 via BT Vision, TalkTalk TV and Virgin Media, and then rolled out to Cyprus in 2008 through PrimeTv of PrimeTel Ltd. In Australia, HBO Originals are carried on Foxtel's Foxtel Now and Binge services.
-In India, Home Box Office's self-owned Originals are carried on 21st Century Fox's Hotstar from 2016 to 2023, which rebranded to Disney+ Hotstar since early 2020 following Disney's acquisition of much of 21st Century Fox's assets.
+In India, Home Box Office's self-owned Originals are carried on 21st Century Fox's Hotstar from 2016 to 2023, which rebranded to Disney+ Hotstar since early 2020 following Disney's acquisition of much of 21st Century Fox's assets, it later moved to Viacom18's JioCinema in 27 April 2023.
 In Southeast Asia, South Asia (excluding India and Pakistan) and Korea, HBO Asia launched HBO Go starting from 2013 in Hong Kong and gradually expanded it to countries across the region in partnership with local telecom giants for those subscribing to HBO TV network through those partners, only to relaunch it as OTT subscription service since 2016.
-It is slated and expected to be replaced by the streaming service which encompass all WBD properties (which would feature all of the content of HBO Max and most, but not all, of the content of Discovery+) in mid-2024, following the merger of parent company WarnerMedia with Discovery, Inc. to form and become Warner Bros.
+It is slated and expected to be replaced by the streaming service which encompass all WBD properties named Max (which would be a proposed merger between HBO Max and Discovery+) on November 19, 2024, following the merger of parent company WarnerMedia with Discovery, Inc. to form and become Warner Bros.
 Discovery.